CdTgr/vue3-q-tel-input/readme.md

 <vue3-q-tel-input v-model:tel="tel" dense outlined />
 ```

-All the slots that are supported in [quasr input](https://quasar.dev/vue-components/input) field are available in the plugin as input slots.
+All the slots that are supported in [quasar input](https://quasar.dev/vue-components/input) field are available in the plugin as input slots.
 Country selection element uses `#append` slot

 _example_